 After breakfast, you will explore the rose valley on your own and smell the beautiful scent that fills the air because of its countless rose bushes.

 Then had to the middle of the rose valley to the small town of Kalaat M’Gouna which is known for its rose festival, which takes place every year in May. you will explore the town and its surroundings, before heading to Skoura.

 Next, you will arrive at Skoura town located in the Moroccan desert.
 The town is home to a number of interesting sights, including a palm grove and an ancient kasbah, and passes through the largest kasbah in the South region, Amridil, located in the Atlas Mountains.

 From there you will head to Ouarzazate, a large city located in the Atlas Mountains then enter the famous Ait Ben Haddou village, a UNESCO World Heritage site and a fortified city that has been used as a filming location for many movies and TV shows mainly known for its movie studios and film sets.

 After that, you will visit Kasbah Telouate, one of the most beautiful and well-preserved kasbahs in Morocco located in the town of Telouate which was ruled by Pacha Thami El Glaoui. you can visit the Palace as the pasha’s quarters are still intact but the rest of the kasbah is in ruins, it’s still an impressive site.

 Finally, you will drive through the Tizi-n’Tichka pass that connects the high Atlas Mountains to the Sahara Desert.
 Hence the driver will make your way to Marrakech where the driver will drop you at your accommodation.

 Whether you’re looking for a relaxing vacation or an action-packed adventure, Morocco has something for everyone.
-So don’t wait much and start planning your trip today with us.
+So don’t wait much and start planning your 3 Days Tour From Fes to Marrakech today with us.